 Almond Mocha, interestingly, is an American spin-off of a latte with added chocolate and almond flavors.
 Combining all three of these immortal flavors into one drink was brilliant.
 Coffee, almond, chocolate…….three of the best flavors in the decadent drink world.
 To me, it’s right up there with fruit and chocolate Dreams of Cacao.

 I absolutely adore Almond Mochas.
 I used to purchase them ready-made but only once in a while because of the ingredient list which always threw me off.
-Refined sugar and artificial flavorings are not a good thing when you’re watching your blood sugar level and eating clean.
+Refined sugar and artificial flavorings are not a good thing when you’re watching your blood sugar level and trying to eat clean.
 An unrelenting craving inspired me to create my own from scratch.

 First attempts at anything, small or large, can sometimes be filled with so much anxiety.
 The fear of failure, the fear that others may not like our efforts….so many times we talk ourselves out of things not because we don’t think we can do it, but because we’re focused on the emotional fall-out in case we fail.
 I didn’t want to think failure or think that it wouldn’t be good.
 Of course it would be good!
 Optimism is the key to success no matter what your endeavor is!